Is Sucralose Bad for You? Side Effects, Foods and More - Dr. Axe

 The sugar-free beverage contained 34 milligrams of sucralose, along with 12 milligrams of acesulfame-K. By the end of the study period, the calorie consumption from these beverages was 46,627 calories greater for the children in the sugar-sweetened group than in the sucralose-sweetened group.

 However, the total weight gain over the 18-month period was only one kilogram greater for children in the sugar-sweetened group.
-Researchers cannot explain the small difference in weight gain given the significant difference in caloric consumption from beverages.
+Researchers could not explain the small difference in weight gain given the significant difference in caloric consumption from beverages.

 Another study involving adolescents showed no consistent reduction of weight gain two years after families were supplied with artificially sweetened beverages in order to reduce their consumption of sodas sweetened with sugar.